Skip to main content

 --end-date {{end_date}}

 Where {{start_date}} and {{end_date}} are the start and end dates of the range you want to run the DAGs on.
-This will run the DAGs on the specified date range.

 Configuration

-The DAG generation is based on the configuration files located in the metadata/dags directory.
+The DAG generation is based on configuration files located in the metadata/dags directory.
 You put there the configuration files for the DAGs you want to generate and reference them globally in the metadata/application.sl.yml file or specifically for each load or transform task through the dagRef attribute.

 Load configuration: metadata/dags/airflow_scheduled_table_bash.sl.yml